Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Haringey and are not the council.
 About us

-The Cabinet Member Signing meeting is scheduled to consider a revised Haringey Resident Feedback Policy.
-This policy has been updated following recommendations from the Housing Ombudsman Service and aims to ensure compliance with their Complaint Handling Code.
+The Cabinet Member Signing meeting was scheduled to discuss the Haringey Resident Feedback Policy.
+This policy has been revised to align with recommendations from the Housing Ombudsman Service and to ensure compliance with their Complaint Handling Code.

 Haringey Resident Feedback Policy